RunestoneInteractive/thinkcspy/_sources/Functions/Exercises.rst

                 The two spirals in this picture differ only by the turn angle.
 Draw both.

-                *Note:* If you receive a ``TimeLimitError`` then you can do one or both of the following:

-                1. Make the turtle go faster!

-                2. Add the following lines to the top of your file.
-These will increase the time your program is allowed to run to 35,000 milliseconds, or 35 seconds.
-You can change this number, if you need to.
+                *Note:* Because this program might receive a ``TimeLimitError`` we've added some code to our answer to make the turtle go faster (use its ``speed`` method) and to increase the time the program is allowed to run to 35 seconds.
+You can do the latter in your code using:

                 .. sourcecode:: python